kentthai/food-inventory-webapp/README.md

-CSE 170 A5
+Food Inventory Webapp
 =====

-Quick prototype for food storage application
+A food inventory application that you can use with your roommates to save food.